Greece sells state lotteries, clears way for OPAP sale

-ATHENS Greece sealed on Tuesday a long-delayed deal to sell its state lotteries, the head of the country's privatizations agency said, clearing the way for the privatization of gambling monopoly OPAP (OPAr.AT).
+ATHENS Greece sealed on Tuesday a long-delayed deal to sell its state lotteries, the head of the country's privatisations agency said, clearing the way for the privatisation of gambling monopoly OPAP (OPAr.AT).

-The deal was crucial for Greece to show its European Union and International Monetary Fund lenders it was making progress in meeting the goals of an ambitious but slow moving asset sales program.
+The deal was crucial for Greece to show its European Union and International Monetary Fund lenders it was making progress in meeting the goals of an ambitious but slow moving asset sales programme.

-"Concluding the state lotteries deal paves the way for the successful completion of OPAP's privatization," Stelios Stavridis said, confirming what a source told Reuters earlier on Tuesday.
+"Concluding the state lotteries deal paves the way for the successful completion of OPAP's privatisation," Stelios Stavridis said, confirming what a source told Reuters earlier on Tuesday.

 Greece will cash in 190 million euros ($251.82 million) from the sale of the lotteries to an OPAP-led consortium and a further 652 million by selling a 33 percent stake in OPAP, bringing the country closer to meeting its target to raise 1.6 billion euros from privatizations this year.